 - Wash the Socks – makeshift a washing machine using a cardboard box with a slot in the top.
 See if they can post the socks inside.

-How do you encourage sensory activities for 2-year-olds?
-Let’s begin by learning what a buffer zone is and how to redirect your opinionated toddler back to the sensory bin.
+How do you encourage sensory activities for toddlers?
 Read: How to Introduce Sensory Play if you’re new to sensory toddler activities.
 It’s a great place to start.

 Sensory play is important because engaging the senses stimulates the brain for new learning and builds upon existing knowledge.
-Read about the importance of sensory play and how it’s essential in toddler activities.
+Read about sensory play’s importance in toddler activities.

 - 15 Bubble Activities – activities for 2-year-olds need to include bubbles!